samarthasthan/e-commerce/README.md

 - **Containerization**: Docker is used for containerization, enabling easy deployment and scaling of microservices across different environments.
 - **Monitoring and Logging**: Grafana, Loki, Prometheus, and Jaeger are integrated for monitoring, logging, and tracing, ensuring the system's health and performance can be easily monitored and analyzed.
 - **Databases**: The project employs MySQL, MongoDB, and Redis for efficient data storage, retrieval, and caching.

-## Project Status

-This project is currently in its early stages and is being developed by a solo developer.
-Due to its complexity and scale, it is expected to take a considerable amount of time to complete.
-Contributions and feedback are welcome and appreciated.

 ## Getting Started